aimeejenner/morse-code-translator/README.md

 ## Testing

-The translator.test.js file contains tests which can be run to check that the EnglishMorse and MorseToEnglish translators are working correctly.
+The translator.test.js file contains tests which can be run to check that the EnglishToMorse and MorseToEnglish translators are working correctly.